gitrdm/gokando/docs/getting-started/minikanren.md

 - **ParallelStream** - ParallelStream represents a stream that can be evaluated in parallel.
 It wraps the standard Stream with additional parallel capabilities.

+- **SolverConfig** - SolverConfig holds configuration for the FD solver

+- **SolverMonitor** - SolverMonitor provides monitoring capabilities for the FD solver

+- **SolverStats** - SolverStats holds statistics about the FD solving process

 - **Stream** - Stream represents a (potentially infinite) sequence of constraint stores.
 Streams are the core data structure for representing multiple solutions in miniKanren.
 Each constraint store contains variable bindings and active constraints representing a consistent logical state.
 This implementation uses channels for thread-safe concurrent access and supports parallel evaluation with proper constraint coordination.

 - **Substitution** - Substitution represents a mapping from variables to terms.
 It's used to track bindings during unification and goal evaluation.
 The implementation is thread-safe and supports concurrent access.

+- **SumConstraint** - Example custom constraint implementations SumConstraint enforces that the sum of variables equals a target value

 - **Term** - Term represents any value in the miniKanren universe.
 Terms can be atoms, variables, compound structures, or any Go value.
 All Term implementations must be comparable and thread-safe.